AndrewGerstenslager/ROS2_Autonomous_Vehicle/vision_library/opencv_cpp/opencv_help.md

     ]
 }

 NOTE: The GUI for settings also has a button where you can type in and add the path for opencv.

+### 5. Make sure to open the folder in VS Code with OPENCV_CPP as the root folder

+The code won't execute properly because the launch.json and tasks.json will not be recognized by the compiler/extensions properly.